BluePigman/JFIFtoJPG/README.md

 # JFIFtoJPG

- Automatically rename .jfif downloads to .jpg
+Chrome extension that automatically rename .jfif file downloads so they end with .jpg

+.jfif is the file format for Twitter images, and this extension will automatically rename .jfif to .jpg.